 Resting and Refocus

-Sleep, eat, be a little lazy, exercise, talk a walk, read a fun book, wrestle with your younger siblings and hug your parents and grandparents.
+Sleep, eat, be a little lazy, exercise, talk a few walks, read a fun book, wrestle with your younger siblings and hug your family.
 Sometimes just being home can be enough to get you back to balance and your focus right.
 Resting is required for your physical and mental well-being.

 However, don’t spend your entire break in bed or binge watching Netflix, Hulu, Sling, Disney+ etc. Get your baby Yoda fix on for sure, but make sure you put in some work too.
-Binging as a student on break = ok, binging as a recent unemployed college grad because you didn’t put in work = not cute.
+Binging student on break is ok, binging as a recent unemployed college grad because you didn’t put in work = not cute.

 Work on Your Resume

 If you don’t have a resume, it’s time to make one.
-Your current resume,should be updated every semester.
+Update your resume every semester with new internships, clubs or skills you’ve gained.
 A resume is a one-page summary of your experience, education, skills, leadership and volunteer activities.
 Learn the elements of what makes a good resume and how to write a cover letter.
 These two tools are vital to your internship or job search.

 For help, start with the career services office on campus.
 Even if you are not on campus, check the career services website for basic information, resume templates and tips on where to begin (or you can download my free resume template).
 Most career services offices also offer resume reviews or critiques too.
 You can also check to see if they offer mock interviews.
-The more you prepare for an interview, the more you can ease your nerves.
+The more you prepare for an interview, the less nervous you will be.

 I am a big fan of informational interviews.
 An informational interview is an interview you conduct with a professional in the career field you want to pursue.
 It is the perfect opportunity to learn about what it takes to succeed in an industry, challenges you could face, what the day-to-day life is like in that career and network.